French version here

 Separating hostile peoples can be accomplished through moving borders and moving people.
 In practice, it usually involves some combination of the two.
 Separation can be accomplished peacefully, as in the “velvet divorce” between the Czechs and the Slovaks, or through terror and violence, as in the breakup of Yugoslavia.
 The results are the same, but the violent path is far more costly.
 Since the goal of ethnonationalism is creating peace between different peoples, we naturally prefer to achieve it by peaceful means as well.

 It has been known since ancient times that the tripod is the most stable foundation.
-(Remember that when you sit down in a coffee house, at a wobbly four-legged table, and end up stuffing sugar packets under one of the legs to stabilize it.)
 Identity politics rests on an unwobbling tripod, three facts about human nature that make identity politics inevitable and ethnonationalism preferable: kinship, culture, and love of one’s own.

 The first pillar of identity politics is kinship.
 In connecting kinship and identity politics, I follow the arguments of J. Philippe Rushton and Frank Salter.